Ahmed1Hassan/bikeshare-udacity/README.md

 - Finally, the user is prompted with the choice of restarting the program or not.

 ## Requirements:
-Language: Python 3.6 or above
+- Language: Python 3.6 or above
-Libraries: pandas, time
+- Libraries: pandas, time

 ## Project Data:
-chicago.csv - Stored in the data folder, the chicago.csv file is the dataset containing all bikeshare information for the city of Chicago provided by Udacity.
+- chicago.csv - Stored in the data folder, the chicago.csv file is the dataset containing all bikeshare information for the city of Chicago provided by Udacity.

-new_york_city.csv - Dataset containing all bikeshare information for the city of New York provided by Udacity.
+- new_york_city.csv - Dataset containing all bikeshare information for the city of New York provided by Udacity.

-washington.csv - Dataset containing all bikeshare information for the city of Washington provided by Udacity.
-Note: This does not include the 'Gender' or 'Birth Year' data.
+- washington.csv - Dataset containing all bikeshare information for the city of Washington provided by Udacity.
+No- te: This does not include the 'Gender' or 'Birth Year' data.

 ## Author:
 *Ahmed Hassan*

 ## Acknowledgements:
-Udacity - Udacity's Data Analyst Nanodegree program pandas docs - pandas documentation
+- Udacity - Udacity's Data Analyst Nanodegree program
+- pandas docs - pandas documentation